ksm/SwiftInFlux/README.md

 Swift InFlux
 ===========
 The community is creating some incredible analyses and writing about Swift.
-What I keep asking myself whenever learning and reading about Swift is: how likely is this to be out of date or subject to change soon?
+What I keep asking myself whenever learning and reading about Swift is: how likely is this to change soon?

-This document is an attempt to gather all the Swift features that are still in flux and likely to change.
+This document is an attempt to gather the Swift features that are still in flux and likely to change.

 ### Contributing
-To contribute just fork this project and add a section below (don't forget to update Table of Contents!).
+To contribute just fork this project and add a section below (don't forget to update the Table of Contents!).

 ### Table of Contents